 - Noreen Pecsok, Education for Equity and Inclusion

 - Ellie Thompson ‘22, Student

 - Janae Due, Anderson Freeman Center

-- Thaddeus Watulak, Civil Rights and Title IX
+- Butterfly Blaise Boire, Civil Rights and Title IX

-CBRT is accepting applications for student members for the 2021-2022 academic year.
+CBRT will accept applications for student members for the 2022-2023 academic year beginning in March 2022.
 Students should be available to serve during both the fall and spring semesters.
 (J-Term availability is optional but not required.)
 This is a volunteer role that involves a one-hour weekly commitment.